Bune Information

 Ishtar and Inanna, the Mesopotamian goddesses of love and war, also embodied the duality of life’s beginning and end — a theme mirrored in Bune’s encompassment of death and richness.
 Ereshkigal, as the queen of the underworld, shares Bune’s dominion over the dead, encapsulating a similar dark sovereignty.

-The threads of Bune’s identity weave deeply into the tapestry of Egyptian mythology, where she finds a significant echo in the figure of Wadjet, the venerated cobra goddess.
-Some scholars and occultists propose that Bune and Wadjet are mirror images across cultural and temporal divides, with Bune’s attributes of wealth, eloquence, and necromancy paralleling Wadjet’s domains of protection, justice, and sovereignty.
+The origins of Bune’s identity can also be seen in the field of Egyptian mythology, where She finds a significant echo in the figure of Wadjet, the venerated cobra goddess.
+Some scholars and occultists propose that Bune and Wadjet are mirror images of each other, with Bune’s attributes of wealth, eloquence, and necromancy reflecting Wadjet’s domains of protection, justice, and sovereignty.

-egyptian bune relief carvingEach of these deities, in their respective cultures, carries threads that seem to weave seamlessly into the complex persona of Bune.
+egyptian bune relief carvingEach of these deities, in their respective cultures, carries elements that seem to flow seamlessly into the complex persona of the Bune we currently know and love.

 Such associations do not imply direct lineage or a simple one-to-one correspondence; instead, they point to a shared archetypal space where these powerful female figures intersect.
-The collective attributes of these goddesses — encompassing autonomy, strength, and the patronage of life’s transitions — create a multidimensional understanding of Bune that transcends the limitations of a single mythological framework.
+The collective attributes of these goddesses — encompassing autonomy, strength, and the patronage of life’s transitions — can create a multidimensional understanding of Bune that goes beyond and escapes the straitjacket of a single mythological framework.

 bune from ancient times to present